 Borough Market

-Established in 1756 (but with origins that trace back as far as the year 1014), Borough Market is the oldest food market in London – and still one of the best.
-Located in Southwark, the market buzzes at lunchtime as traders dole out favorite London dishes (many of which are on our London Famous Food list).
+Established in 1756 (but with origins that trace back to 1014), Borough Market is the oldest food market in London – and still one of the best.
+Located in Southwark, the venue buzzes at lunchtime as traders dole out favorite London dishes.
+Many of which are on our London Famous Food list!

 Mercado Metropolitano Elephant and Castle